-We have played a significant leadership role in the campaign to Stop the Williams pipeline, we have been a consistent ally in the passage of the Climate Leadership and Community Protection Act and worked on the city, state and federal level for the passage of the Green New Deal.
+We have played a significant leadership role in the campaign to Stop the Williams pipeline, we have been a consistent ally in the passage of the Climate Leadership and Community Protection Act and joined with others to win significant concessions during the rezoning of the Gowanus neighborhood, and supported the passage of key NYC climate laws such as ones banning gas in new buildings and promoting electric school buses.

 We have developed relationships with numerous legislators, organized town halls, panels, film screenings and rallies, gathered petitions, published op-eds, marched in parades, and performed street theater.